 Embarking on long strolls around Merano was cherished by Sissi.
-Thus it’s fitting a remarkable marble statue of her graces a park along Italy’s most enchanting walk.
+Thus it’s rather fitting a remarkable marble statue of her graces a park along Italy’s most enchanting walk.
 You can often find fresh flowers placed in her hands, a lovely adornment we are certain magically appears.

-While the Passer Promenade bathed us in heavenly sunlight the Summer Promenade’s soaring sequoia, cedar, pine and poplar trees blessed us with shade.
+While the Passer Promenade bathed us in warm sunlight the Summer Promenade’s soaring sequoia, cedar, pine and poplar trees blessed us with shade.
 We followed the promenade deeper into what appeared to be a forest found only in storybooks.

 Under the canopy, nature put on a bedazzling light show as the sun’s rays danced through the leaves.
 As we walked, the path gently sloped closer to the Passer.
-The river splashed rhythmically over rocks joining a choir of birds lost in song.
+The river splashed rhythmically over rocks joining a choir of birds.

 The Summer Promenade is not long and we were soon at the foot of a sweeping stone arched footbridge called the Ponte Romano (Steinerner Steg in German, which means Stony Plank).
 It’s the oldest bridge spanning the Passer.

 The castle has been partially restored and is now privately owned so is not open to visitors.
 But do not despair.
 With 800 castles in South Tyrol, finding another fortress to visit is far from difficult.

 The Gilf Promenade begins after stepping off the bridge.
 Unlike the Passer and Summer promenades, much of the Gilf Promenade carves upward.